georgiachanning/sagemath/README.md

 ***Who are you?
 What makes you the best person to work on this particular project?
 Your personal motivation?*** <br>
 I hope to pursue a PhD in Algorithms, Combinatorics, and Optimization (ACO), and I believe that this project will be an opportunity for me to work on issues I am interested in while both being challenged and contributing to an open codebase.

-At the end of this school year (May), I will be leaving my current job as a Data Scientist before beginning a Staff Researcher position at Global COmputing Lab in the late summer.
-I want to be engaged on a technical project in that intermediate period, and I hope to bring new experience and knowledge back to my research in the fall. <br> <br>
+At the end of this school year (May), I will be leaving my current job as a Data Scientist before beginning a Staff Researcher position at Global Computing Lab in the late summer.
+I want to be engaged on a technical project in that intermediate period, and I hope to bring new experience back to my research in the fall. <br> <br>
 ***What platform and operating-system are you using on your computer?
 (Sage development is done best on Linux and OSX)*** <br>
 I code on OSX, but I am also willing to use an AWS EC2 Linux instance if helpful. <br> <br>
 ***Are you or have you been engaged in other open-source projects?*** <br>
-I am rather new to the open-source world, but I have worked on enhanced distance calculations and implementations for geopandas.
+I am rather new to the open-source world, but I have worked on enhanced distance calculations and implementations for *geopandas*.
 I have also translated a C4ADS visualization library from R to Python. <br> <br>
 ***Do you code on your own pet projects?***<br>
 Most of the coding I do outside of my job and school is coding for projects at the lab I work at.
 Frankly, I have been extremely busy the last two years so have had limited opportunity to work on coding projects outside of the ones I do for work, school, and research. <br> <br>
 ***Are you a Sage user, how long do you know Sage?*** <br>
 I am a Sage user, but I have not used it extensively.
 I used SageMath while taking my graduate Advanced Graph Algorithms and Optimization course in 2019.
 My work since then has moved away from graph theory, but I would be very excited to refresh that knowledge and explore the field a bit more. <br> <br>

 **Code Contribution:** <br>
-All changes in the Trac workflow done under gh-georgiachanning.
+All changes in the Trac workflow done under *gh-georgiachanning*.

 ## Project
 ### Proposal Title